AngelUnix/Neuron_ColorScheme/README.md

 # Neuron_ColorScheme

-Neuron its a ColorScheme for Konsole KDE.
+Neuron its a Color Scheme for Konsole KDE.

 ![Screenshot](neuron2.png)